 Retake the GMAT until you get the score you feel good about.
 Or, prove you have the quantitative chops by acing a college-level statistics, microeconomics, or calculus course at the local community college.
 For applicants who can’t raise their GMAT score enough, consider taking the GRE and see how the two scores stack up.

 Fortunately, most MBA admissions teams take a holistic view of an individual’s candidacy.
-Enthusiastic recommendation letters that also address the applicant’s quant skills will carry significant weight with the committee.
+Enthusiastic recommendation letters that also address the applicant’s quantitative skills will carry significant weight with the committee.

-A strong focus on work is great.
+A strong focus on work is fantastic.
 But it’s important to showcase other aspects of your personality, too.
 This helps prove that you bring a diverse set of skills to an MBA program.
 Community involvement demonstrates that you have a larger view of the world.
-Specifically, it shows you see what’s happening outside of your office and that you want to contribute in some way.
+Specifically, it shows you see what’s happening outside of your office and that you want to contribute.

-But what if you haven’t had the time or energy to devote to outside interests and passions due to your 80-hour pre-MBA work week?
+But what if you have no time for outside interests because of your 80-hour workweek?
 Many applicants share this dilemma.
 Nevertheless, you should still try to find ways to subtly up your community engagement in the coming months.
-This isn’t about gaming the process with some new-found volunteering involvement, however.
+It’s not about gaming the process with some newfound volunteering involvement, however.

-Business schools want to see applicants with proven leadership skills that can be further developed through an MBA program.
+Business schools want to see applicants with proven leadership skills that their MBA program can further develop.
 A promotion between now and the fall would be the ideal scenario.
-But you don’t have to wait for your supervisor to act in order to enhance your overall leadership and management potential for business school applications.
+But you don’t have to wait for your supervisor to act to enhance your overall leadership and management potential for business school applications.

-Letting others know you want to further develop your people skills may uncover new opportunities to go above and beyond.
-Volunteer for that cross-functional team or project.
-Offer to help your boss with a tough long-term goal.
-Or, get involved with employee groups at work—whether through volunteering in the community or promoting diversity in your company.
+Letting others know you want to develop your people skills further may uncover new opportunities to go above and beyond.
+Volunteer for that cross-functional team or project or offer to help your boss with a challenging long-term goal.
+Consider getting involved with employee groups at work—whether through volunteering in the community or promoting diversity in your company.
 All of these avenues can provide great material for your resume and essays.

 To show leadership without clear career progression, look again to your extracurricular activities and think about taking on a leadership role.
 Can you find a way to lead with ideas, to show success because of your influence, communication skills, or ability to motivate people?
 This is your chance to demonstrate that you can run a project and motivate a team.